spinningideas/typeorm-poc/ReadMe.md

 ### 5) Populate database with data

-There is logic in the app.ts file that will seed the two tables with data.
+There is logic in the app.ts file that will seed the two tables with data if the data is not already there.

 Data will be populated if it does not exist via: